anitkhan233/MyUniversityMVCAssignmentWeek2/Readme.txt

+A Demo of the running program has been in the video folder

 An ASP.NET MVC program for University consists of relational Students, Teachers, Units, Courses.

 Load below URL in the browser (Use your own respective port number) to view the outcome: